-Our Pupil Premium money is targeted at children that are ‘Looked After’ and also those in receipt of ‘free school meals’.
+Our Pupil Premium money is targeted at children that are ‘Looked After’ or adopted,and also those that are, or have been, in receipt of ‘free school meals’.
 Other children also benefit from this investment through access to interventions themselves or smaller group sizes as a result of additional staffing.
 Almost all Pupil Premium money is spent on staffing for early intervention in Foundation Stage, literacy support in Year 1 and staff in Y2-6 that are released from class responsibility and work with individuals and small groups to address gaps in understanding and boost progress.
-A new provision in 2016-17 was a partnership with The Tutor Trust to provide weekly 1:1 tutoring for our targeted children in Years 4-6.
-This partnership will cost approximately £15,000 for the academic year.
+We also have a partnership with The Tutor Trust to provide weekly 1:1 tutoring for our targeted children in Years 4-6.
+This partnership costs approximately £15,000 for an academic year.
 Parents contributed to a review of the first year of the Tutor Trust partnership.

 New for 2018-19 was ‘Show Time‘: a programme of 7 extra-curricular cultural experiences offered free to children in receipt of Pupil Premium (and other children at cost).
 This was typically at weekends and evenings and included a classical concert, a ballet, a children’s opera and a range of stage shows including Matilda, Horrible Histories and a reading of War Horse.